Interview tips: 10 tips to improve interview performance

 Even the smartest and most qualified job seekers need to prepare for job interviews.
 Why, you ask?
 Interviewing is a learned skill, and there are no second chances to make a great first impression.
-So study these 10 strategies to enhance your interview skills.
-Practice Good Nonverbal Communication
+So study these 10 strategies to improve your interview skills.

 It's about demonstrating confidence: standing straight, making eye contact and connecting with a firm handshake.
 That first nonverbal impression can be a great beginning -- or quick ending -- to your interview.